KULeuven-Diepenbeek/osc-course/content/ch1-c/structs.md

 {{<task>}}
 Compile and execute the above code. what happens when you comment out `jaak.is_old = &is_old;`?<br/>
-Implement another function with signature `int f(struct Person p)` that calls people old when they are called "Jaak".
+Implement another function with signature `int scoff_at(struct Person p)` that calls people old when they are called "Jaak".
 Look at the previous example on how to expand the struct to add a name property.
 {{</task>}}

 #### Extra definitions